+Ever wondered what mysteries unfold within the quiet, contemplative gaze of your feline friend?
 As humans, our days tend to be busy, with no shortage of things to do.
-Even during our idle times we have plenty of thoughts with which to occupy our minds.
-How our friends and families are doing, what’s going to happen on our favorite TV shows, the meaning of the universe… the list goes on and on.
+Even during our idle times, we have plenty of thoughts to occupy our minds.
+How our friends and families are doing, what’s going to happen on our favorite TV shows, the meaning of the universe, and the list goes on and on.

 What exactly goes on in the mind of a cat all day?
-Is it as blank as it sometimes seems to be or is there more to cat cognition than first meets the eye?
-Let’s examine how cats think and find out what sorts of things occupy their thoughts.
+Is it as blank as it sometimes seems, or is there more to cat cognition than first meets the eye?
+Let’s examine how cats think and discover what things occupy their thoughts.

 The Confounding Cat: Mysteries of the Feline Mind